 As with anything in life, there are definitely risks involved.
 You must weigh out the risks for yourself based on your personal comfort level.
 That said, we felt safe during our Devi’s Pool trip and felt to be in good hands with our competent guides.
 At the time of writing this article, there has never been any major incidents, drownings, croc attacks, or anything like that.
 That at least gave us some comfort in taking the plunge.
 You’ll need to decide for yourself.

 You may come across a report online about a tour guide going over the edge of Victoria Falls in 2009 while trying to save a tourist.
 But that story is inaccurate, as that death wasn’t actually at Devil’s Pool and rather at a different location atop Victoria Falls.
 Furthermore, this incident occurred before they began running official tours to Devil’s Pool.
-There are indeed other occasional deaths at Victoria Falls, but there are no deaths on record of people plunging to their deaths at Devil’s Pool.
+There are indeed other occasional Victoria Falls deaths, but there are no deaths on record of people plunging to their deaths at Devil’s Pool.

 Also, be sure that you don’t confuse this Devil’s Pool in Africa with a different Devil’s Pool in Australia, in which there have, in fact, been numerous deaths.